Y0Coss/docs-fork/pages/network/bring_your_own_ip/bring-your-own-IP/guide.en-gb.md

 Use the following parameters:

-- ip : the IP block you want to slice, in CIDR notation.
+- ip: the IP block you want to slice, in CIDR notation.
-- aggregationIp : the resulting block, in CIDR notation.
+- aggregationIp: the resulting block, in CIDR notation.

 The resulting block will be an aggregate of all its children blocks.